Hans Dorjee: PSV

 The highlight of his professional career was being assistant to Guus Hiddink at PSV in the 1987-1990 seasons.
 Dorjee and Hiddink worked together for three full seasons and won the Eredivisie, KNVB Cup and UEFA Champions Cup in 1988.
 He stayed at the club when Hiddink left in 1990 and was succeeded by Bobby Robson, but Dorjee left the club in 1991.

 Controversy at Feyenoord

 He then was appointed manager of Feyenoord, but his time in charge was marred by heart problems and he was later dismissed after he accused the club of using and abusing him in a Dutch newspaper.

-He later was manager at FC Oss, the Dutch Olympic team and appointed assistant to Hiddink again when Holland played at UEFA Euro 1996.
-He quit coaching in 1998 due to medical reasons.
+He later was a manager at FC Oss – the Dutch Olympic team and appointed assistant to Hiddink again when Holland played at UEFA Euro 1996.
+He quit coaching in 1998 for medical reasons.

-Personal life
+Personal life and death

 While still at DHC, he married the daughter of a successful local butcher and they had two daughters.
 His wife suddenly died in 1967.

-Death

 Dorjee died in Delft on 25 July 2002 and got a cardiac arrest (his third) during a game of tennis.
 He was going to celebrate his 61st birthday on 26 July, the day after his death.